CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-3/Self-Paced Materials/1_Contract Kickoff.md

 This reading introduces the FedRAMP 20x initiative, which represents a fundamental shift toward cloud-native, automated authorization processes.
 The document outlines how machine-readable security assessments and API-driven workflows can reduce authorization timeframes from months to weeks while maintaining rigorous security standards.

-**Key Takeaways to Address:**
+**Key takeaways to address:**

 * How should procurement strategies differ when targeting FedRAMP 20x versus traditional authorization pathways?
-* What new vendor evaluation criteria become important in automated authorization environments?
+* What new vendor evaluation criteria have become important in automated authorization environments?
 * How can acquisition professionals structure contracts to take advantage of faster authorization cycles while managing implementation risks?

 ---